ietf-wg-cellar/matroska-specification/cellar-codec/codec_specs.md

 ## Recommendations for the Creation of New Codec Mappings

-Creators of new `Codec Mappings` to be used in the context of Matroska:
+Creators of a new `Codec Mapping` to be used in the context of Matroska:

 - **MUST** assume that all `Codec Mappings` they create might become standardized, public, commonly deployed, or usable across multiple implementations.